-The most famous, or infamous event in the castle's history came in 1399, when Richard II was imprisoned at Pontefract after his capture by by Henry IV.
+The most famous, or infamous event in the castle's history came in 1399 when Richard II was imprisoned at Pontefract after his capture by Henry IV.
 What happened next is unclear; either Richard starved himself to death, or he was starved on Henry's orders, or he was murdered by his gaoler, Sir Peter Exton.
-You can still see the remains of the tower where Richard met his end, and the foundations of a royal hall within the castle walls.
+You can still see the remains of the tower where Richard met his end and the foundations of a royal hall within the castle walls.

 On Salter Row is the Pontefract Museum, tracing the history of the town, with exhibits ranging from liquorice to the Civil War sieges.
 The museum is housed in a striking Art Nouveau building erected in 1904 to serve as the town library.
 One collection highlight is the Ackworth Hoard, a find of almost 600 gold and silver coins dating from the Civil War period.
 A special exhibit looks at the local glass industry, with a large display of Bagley's Glass objects.

-Edward II was furious at any attempt to make Lancaster a martyr, and seized the offerings for himself.
+Edward II was furious at any attempt to make Lancaster a martyr and seized the offerings for himself.
 Despite the king's annoyance, a chantry was built on the execution site, and the Prior was granted permission to hold Mass there.
-The Priory was dissolved by Henry VIII in 1540, and the last prior granted a sizeable pension of £50 per year.
+The Priory was dissolved by Henry VIII in 1540, and the last prior granted a sizeable pension of 50 pounds per year.
 The monastic buildings were destroyed, and today the only reminder of the Priory is the name Monk Hill.

 Address: Pontefract, Yorkshire, England

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with: